The Special Role of Toroidal Black Holes in Holography: 3. Censorship and the Weak Gravity Conjecture for Toroidal Black Holes

 This event horizon ``radius'' is related to the mass and charge of the black hole in a way which may be unfamiliar, so let us review it.

-For later convenience we define a dimensionless quantity $W$ by $W \equiv (X/L)^3;$ according to our discussion above, it is to be regarded as an arbitrarily large (but finite) dimensionless parameter.
+For later convenience we define a dimensionless quantity $W$ by $W \equiv (X/L)^3;$ according to our discussion above, $W$ is to be regarded as an extremely large (but finite) dimensionless parameter.
 The side length of the horizon is then

-Notice that, even if $\Delta$ is large, it by no means follows that the same is true of $r_{\textsf{H}}.$ Unlike their more familiar spherical counterparts, these black holes can have large event horizons (and therefore entropies) whether the ``radius'' be small or large.

 It must be stressed that $\Delta$ should be regarded as an \emph{observational} parameter: an observer in the spacetime who is willing to venture sufficiently near to the event horizon can measure its side length \emph{directly}.
 (In addition, the entropy of the black hole is proportional to $\Delta^3$, again underlining the ``physicality'' of this quantity.)
 One should think of it as a new physical parameter describing the black hole, like (but independent of) the mass and the charge.
+We underline once more that, even if $\Delta$ is large, it by no means follows that the same is true of $r_{\textsf{H}};$ in fact, it turns out (if we fix the black hole mass and charge) that $r_{\textsf{H}}$ is small either when $\Delta$ is small or when it is large.

 In fact, a measurement of $\Delta$ will be essential in order to determine $r_{\textsf{H}},$ since, in contrast to the $\kappa = \pm 1$ cases, the latter is \emph{not} fixed even if the physical mass $M$ and physical charge $Q$ of the black hole are known\footnote{If we do not compactify the three-dimensional space, taking it to have the topology of flat simply-connected $\bbr^3,$ then the situation is radically different.
-The metric (\ref{A}) is of course still a valid solution of the Einstein equation, but now we have nothing analogous to $\Delta, M,$ and $Q$ (all of which are now formally infinite) to help us to fix $M^*$ and $Q^*$.
+The metric (\ref{AA}) is of course still a valid solution of the Einstein equation, but now we have nothing analogous to $\Delta, M,$ and $Q$ (all of which are now formally infinite) to help us to fix $M^*$ and $Q^*$.
 In this case, one has to rely on holography itself to do this, by relating these parameters to well-defined physical parameters (chemical potential, enthalpy density and so on) describing the boundary field theory.}.
-Instead, $r_{\textsf{H}}$ is a definite function of $M, Q, $ and $\Delta,$ given in the following manner.
+Instead, $r_{\textsf{H}}$ is a definite function of $M, Q, $ \emph{and} $\Delta,$ given in the following manner.

 First, it turns out (see \cite{kn:106} for an elementary derivation) that the parameters $M^*$ and $Q^*$ are related to the physical mass and charge through $M^* = M/W,$ and $Q^* = Q/W$.
 We therefore have